 - If you don’t pay during the payment period, a judgment will be entered and the lender can request the sale of your property – usually through an auction.

 - Once the property is sold, the sheriff serves an eviction notice and forces you to immediately vacate the property.

 Under Power of Sale (or Non-Judicial Foreclosure) in New Haven:

 - The mortgage lender serves you with papers demanding payment, and the courts are not required – although the process may be subject to judicial review.

 - After the established waiting period has elapsed, a deed of trust is drawn up and control of your property is transferred to a trustee.

-- The trustee can then sell your property for the lender at a public auction (notice must be given).
+- The trustee can then sell your house in New Haven CT for the lender at a public auction (notice must be given).